DFE-Digital/get-into-teaching-app/app/views/content/blog/what-to-expect-on-your-teacher-training.md

 ## What is the coursework like?

-You will usually assessed through essays.
+You will usually be assessed through essays.
 The content of these will be linked to work that you are doing in school, which gives you lots of scope for you to think about themes that really interest and motivate you.
 The school holidays are often a good time to get ahead on your coursework without distractions.

 ## Is a PGCE manageable if I have a family?